oddmayo/oddmayo.github.io/_posts/2025-11-04-AI-Web-Scraping.md

 The output is pretty standard; the HTML is converted into Markdown so any LLM can read it.
 If you want to extract specific elements you can use any of the [LLM-Free Strategies](https://docs.crawl4ai.com/extraction/no-llm-strategies/), but we are going in the opposite direction.

-# Scraping with local LLM
+# Scraping with Local LLM

 For this task I'm going to use Qwen2.5:3b, a pretty well know model for fast data extraction.
 You should check the list of [models](https://ollama.com/search) in Ollama and their task rankings in [Hugging Face 🤗](https://huggingface.co/models).